j-dexter/data-science-for-business-with-R/01_Business_Understanding/business_understanding_philosophy.md

-## Chapter 1: Business Understanding
+# Phase: Business Understanding

-## Primary Goal in This part of any Business-Driven DS Project:
+## Primary Objective(s) in this Phase, and in any Business-Driven DS Project:

 **Use Exploratory techniques with the goal of:**